Careers360 Logo

 Free NCERT Class 12 Chemistry Chapter 11 Notes Alcohols, Phenols and Ethers - Download PDF

-Alcohols, Phenols, and Ethers are three important classes of compounds that feature oxygen-containing organic compounds.
-When the OH group replaces the hydrogen atom in aliphatic hydrocarbons Alcohols are formed same goes for phenols when the OH group replaces the hydrogen of aromatic hydrocarbons then Phenols are formed while Ethers are formed when alkoxy (R-O) or aryloxy (Ar-O) group substitutes hydrogen atom in hydrocarbons.
-Oxygen-containing organic compounds like alcohol such as ethanol are used in soft drinks, beverages, and sanitizers while Phenols are used in antiseptics and disinfectants and Ether is used in the manufacturing of perfumes.
-Class 12 Chapter 7 Chemistry explains various concepts that we observe in our daily lives.
+Do you know that over 100 billion litres of ethanol is produced every year globally, or the first antiseptic used in surgery was Phenol?
+All these interesting facts are discussed in Alcohols, Phenols, and Ethers which are important classes of compounds that feature oxygen-containing organic compounds.
+When the OH group replaces the hydrogen atom in aliphatic hydrocarbons, Alcohols are formed same goes for phenols when the OH group replaces the hydrogen of aromatic hydrocarbons, then Phenols are formed while Ethers are formed when the alkoxy (R-O) or aryloxy (Ar-O) group substitutes the hydrogen atom in hydrocarbons.

 This Story also Contains